 - Fight duplicate content issues by using caching algorithms and canonical headers

 - Deliver the most recent and relevant content

 - Lower your load time

-- Lower risk of attacks and crashing on your website thanks to the different servers based in different locations
+- Lower risk of attacks and crashing on your website thanks to the different servers located in different locations

 To sum up, CDNs can benefit anyone with a website visited by multiple users at a time and from different locations and that have a lot of different types of content.
 Above all, CDNs will improve your load speed and thus your rankings.
 But be careful when setting up your CDN: do it wisely or ask a professional.
 If done in the wrong way, it will damage your SEO and user experience.